wendaobao/thomeflocker_frontend/navigation/create_and_compete/doodle-chat.md

     flex-direction: column;
     height: 100%;
   }
+  #doodleImageContainer {
+  width: 100%; /* Ensure the container takes up the full width available */
+  max-height: 180px; /* Limit the height of the image box */
+  overflow: hidden; /* Hide any part of the image that overflows the container */ }
   #doodleImage {
-  width: 100%;
-  max-height: 180px;
+  width: 100%; /* Ensures the image takes up the full width of the container */
+  height: 100%; /* Ensures the image is constrained to the height of the container */
+  object-fit: contain; /* Ensures the entire image fits within the box without distortion */
   border-radius: 10px;
   margin-bottom: 15px;
-  object-fit: contain; /* Ensure the entire image fits within the box */
   box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.2);
   border: 2px solid #ffcbdb;
-  }
+  display: block; /* Ensures image does not have unwanted gaps */ }
   #messages {
     flex: 1;